status-im/status-security/drafts/linux-recommendations.md

 Try to stick to Firefox or Chromium because they are usually provided, hardened & updated by the Linux distribution.

-🐛 Be aware that if you want to use your Ledger with Metamask, since recently Firefox is your only option https://github.com/MetaMask/metamask-extension/issues/11219

 Please do not install any extensions besides things you really need (like Metamask)

 Bookmark important URLs (Uniswap, etc.) once you have verified them.